memgraph/docs/help-center/faq.md

 ### What is Memgraph?

+Memgraph is a **streaming graph application platform** that helps you wrangle your streaming data, build sophisticated models that you can query in real-time, and develop applications you never thought possible in days, not months.
-Memgraph is a native fully distributed in-memory graph database built to handle real-time use-cases at enterprise scale.
-Memgraph supports strongly-consistent ACID transactions; and uses the standardized openCypher query language for structuring, manipulating, and exploring data.
+Memgraph is powered by a fully distributed in-memory graph database built to handle real-time use-cases at enterprise scale.
+Memgraph supports strongly-consistent ACID transactions; and uses the standardized Cypher query language for structuring, manipulating, and exploring data.

 ### Does being in-memory mean that Memgraph will lose all data upon system failure or restart?